Ruchi-Makhijani/QuestionBankExam/README.md

 This is a simple rest based spring boot application.
 Take the source files from the repository open it in intelliJ and run it as spring-boot application.
-The sourco files are divided into multiple folders like model,controller and service for the sake of convinience.
+The source files are divided into multiple folders like model,controller and service for the sake of convinience.